Egypt puts three Al Jazeera journalists on trial

 "I have been subjected to torture," said Suhaib Saed, who is accused of being a member of a terrorist group.

 The government has declared the Brotherhood a terrorist group.
-The Brotherhood says it is a peaceful organization.
+The Brotherhood says it is a peaceful organisation.

 Andrew Greste said his award-winning brother Peter had only been in Cairo on a three-week assignment to replace a colleague.

-"So it's completely, from my point of view, unbelievable to have those accusations leveled against him," he told Reuters outside the court.
+"So it's completely, from my point of view, unbelievable to have those accusations levelled against him," he told Reuters outside the court.

 "The most difficult thing for him is the mental challenge of staying positive and focused and not allowing the conditions that he's living under to become overwhelming and depressing."